terodox/terodox.tech/content/posts/2019-10-14--using-npm-link-for-package-development/index.md

 This code has a lot of universality and having copied it to a few projects we knew it was time for an npm package.

-All of these uses were being shipped to production so we needed a safe way to extract this small function into a package and validate it is working properly before shipping to production again.
+All of these uses were being shipped to production so we needed a safe way to extract this small function into a package, and validate it was working properly before shipping to production again.

 ## `npm-link` to the rescue